 Can You Get Food Poisoning From Mushrooms?

-Universally appreciated for their culinary, medicinal, and even mystical properties, mushrooms are a diverse group of fungi with thousands of species spreading across our globe.
+Universally appreciated for their culinary, medicinal, and even mystical properties, mushrooms are a diverse group of fungi with thousands of species spreading across the globe.
 These fascinating organisms spring forth in various shapes, sizes, and colors, enriching our meals with their earthy flavors and intriguing textures.
-But beneath the umbrella-shaped cap of some, a hidden danger lurks – the sinister potential for deadly poisonings.
+But beneath the umbrella-shaped cap of some, a hidden danger lurks—the sinister potential for deadly poisonings.

 Mushrooms, as innocent as they might appear, can harbor a fatal flaw.
 Among the approximately 10,000 known species, a small but significant number are dangerously toxic.
 Their toxins are no child’s play, boasting ominous names like amatoxins, orellanine, and phallotoxins, leading to grim outcomes such as liver and kidney damage, hallucinations, or worse, death.